GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per IMT), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.

-   Some examples of how the ModifiableGMPE can be used within the comparison module input ``.toml`` when specifying GMPEs is provided below (please note that ModifiableGMPE is not currently implemented to be usable within the residuals input ``.toml`` (an error will be raised) given only the "base" GMPEs should be considered within a residual analysis):
+   Some examples of how the ModifiableGMPE can be used within the comparison module input ``.toml`` when specifying GMPEs is provided below (please note that ModifiableGMPE is not currently implemented to be usable within the residuals input ``.toml`` (an error will be raised):

     .. code-block:: ini